Countly/countly-sdk-documentation/android/current.md

 <p>The shortest way to initiate the SDK is with this call:</p>
 <pre><code>Countly.<span>sharedInstance</span>().init(<span>new </span>CountlyConfig(<span>this</span>, <span>COUNTLY_APP_KEY</span>, <span>COUNTLY_SERVER_URL</span>));</code></pre>
 <p>
   <span style="font-weight: 400;">It is there that you provide the Android context, your appKey, and your Countly server URL.
-For more information on how to acquire you application key (appKey) and server URL, check <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url" target="_self">here</a>.</span>
+Please check <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#acquiring-your-application-key-and-server-url">here</a> for more information on how to acquire your application key (APP_KEY) and server URL.</span>
 </p>
 <p>
   To configure the SDK during init, a config object called "CountlyConfig" is used.
-  Configuration is done by creating such an object and then calling it's provided function calls to enable functionality you need.
-Afterward that config object is provided to the "init" method.<span style="font-weight: 400;"></span>
+  Configuration is done by creating such an object and then calling it's provided function calls to enable the functionality that you need.
+Afterwards, the particular config object is provided to the "init" method.<span style="font-weight: 400;"></span>
 </p>
 <div class="callout callout--info">
   <p>
-    If you are in doubt about the correctness of your Countly SDK integration you can learn about methods to verify it from
+    If you are in doubt about the correctness of your Countly SDK integration you can learn about the verification methods from
     <a href="https://support.count.ly/hc/en-us/articles/900000908046-Getting-started-with-SDKs#how-to-validate-your-countly-integration" target="blank">here</a>.
   </p>
 </div>